The-Trip/The-Trip/README.md

 ## What is it?

 TheTrip.io is a platform to help you plan a successful and enjoyable holiday.
-There are 3 main areas it helps you plan are :
+There are 3 main areas it helps you plan :

 1. Flights - currently a flight search engine using the kiwi.com API
 2. Hotels - hotel search using Google Places API